stevecrozz/lithostech.com/_posts/2008-09-26-another-missed-opportunity-for-newspapers.markdown

 tags: []
 comments: []
 ---
+{% responsive_image path: static/img/full/2008/jingue-mosque.jpg alt:
-{% picture thumbnail-left 2008/jingue-mosque.jpg alt="Gate of opportunity" %}
-In this age where information is power, it's hard to understand why we're all wringing our hands at the current state of the economy.
+"Gate of opportunity" class: "img-float-left" %} In this age where information is power, it's hard to understand why we're all wringing our hands at the current state of the economy.
 Here at newspaper firms, we have libraries full of valuable information at our disposal.
 Most of it just sits on the shelf undisturbed for ages.
 Some forward-thinking news outlets saw the opportunity to digitize their information in the hopes of transforming the old library into a serious revenue machine.

 While the vast majority of newsrooms were sitting on their thumbs, google has been busy [amassing](http://google.com)